 Inc. Magazine Unveils Its Annual List of America's Fastest-Growing Private Companies--the Inc. 5000

 NEW YORK, Aug.
-14, 2019 /PRNewswire/ -- Inc. magazine today revealed that Curriculum Associates is No. 3,271 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
+14, 2019 /PRNewswire/ -- Inc. magazine today revealed that Certent Inc. is No. 3652 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy's most dynamic segment—its independent small businesses.
 Microsoft, Dell, Domino's Pizza, Pandora, Timberland, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-"We have always believed that a long-term, mission-focused business model will drive the best results, and we're honored to be recognized for the fifth consecutive year for our industry-leading growth," said Rob Waldron, CEO of Curriculum Associates.
-"As we celebrate our 50th Back to School season, we look forward to continued growth and innovation in service of the over eight million students and educators we support."

-Not only have the companies on the 2019 Inc. 5000 (which are listed online at Inc.com, with the top 500 companies featured in the September issue of Inc., available on newsstands August 20) been very competitive within their markets, but the list as a whole also shows staggering growth compared with prior lists.
-The 2019 Inc. 5000 achieved an astounding three-year average growth of 454 percent, and a median rate of 157 percent.
-The Inc. 5000's aggregate revenue was $237.7 billion in 2018, accounting for 1,216,308 jobs over the past three years.
+"The team at Certent is committed to our customers and dedicated to delivering solutions that accelerate and elevate their businesses.
+We partner with public and private companies around the globe to reduce risk and drive greater efficiency as finance and corporate compliance requirements increase," says Jorge Martin, CEO of Certent.
+"Being recognized by Inc. for the eighth consecutive year is a testament to our team's dedication to delivering great customer experiences, commitment to innovative product expansion and focus on building and nurturing strong relationships with customers."

 The annual Inc. 5000 event honoring the companies on the list will be held October 10 to 12, 2019, at the JW Marriott Desert Ridge Resort and Spa in Phoenix, Arizona.
 As always, speakers include some of the greatest innovators and business leaders of our generation.